alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Alaska State Prison System

 The Alaska Department of Corrections is an agency of the Alaska state government that manages adult penal institutions.
 Management here includes incarceration, parole, and probation.
-Persons admitted in the system are those that have received convictions, and a sentence from the Alaska state courts.
+Persons admitted to the system are those who have received convictions and a sentence from the Alaska state courts.
 The state prison system is an elaborate structure that provides housing and security for federal prisoners awaiting trial or sentencing in the state, as there are no federal prisons in Alaska.
-Prisons in Alaska serve to enforce incarceration sentences, protect the rest of the citizens from danger, and rehabilitation for the inmates in confinement.
+Prisons in Alaska serve to enforce incarceration sentences, protect the rest of the citizens from danger, and rehabilitate the inmates in confinement.
 The state prison system also houses federal prisoners awaiting trial or sentence in the state district courts, as there are no federal prisons in Alaska.
-Federal convicts that receive a prison sentence in the state eventually get transferred to an out-of-state federal prison to serve their sentences.
+Federal convicts who receive a prison sentence in the state eventually get transferred to an out-of-state federal prison to serve their sentences.

 What is the Difference Between Jail and Prison in Alaska?

 The Alaska corrections system is a unified structure that oversees both jail and prison facilities in the state.
 The key difference between the two is their function.
-Jails serve to house inmates short term, or state criminals in transit.
-Prisons serve a long term housing function, and for persons serving sentences over two years.
-Again, the unified system of incarceration in the state makes it a little difficult to draw clear lines of function.
+Jails serve to house inmates short-term or state criminals in transit.
+Prisons serve a long-term housing function and for persons serving sentences over two years.
+Again, the unified system of incarceration in the state makes it difficult to draw clear lines of function.
 This is because the decision to use a facility for one prisoner and not for another rests on many other factors, including the discretion of the authorities.

 There are thirteen prison facilities in Alaska.
 Being a unified corrections system, it encompasses a jail network of 15 centers: